Mentoring for New Members

 A good mentor is:

-- Available: You must have at least 15 minutes or more each week to help with speeches and answer questions.
-New members may require additional time until they become familiar with the club.
+- Available: You should expect to have at least 15 minutes or more each week to help with speeches and answer questions.
+Some new members rmay need additional time until they become familiar with the club.

 - Patient: People learn at varying speeds.
 You should be willing to provide whatever it takes to help the mentee.